uozuAho/blog/content/blog/20211225_how_aus_federal_elections_work.md

 - the above is slightly simplified.
 The amount your lower preferences contribute depends on which state/territory you're in.
 - if voting below the line, you must choose at least 12 candidates.
-However, aim for more, since there's a chance your ballot can become 'exhausted' - ie. your preferences don't count towards any winning candidates.
+However, aim for more, since there's a chance your ballot can become 'exhausted' - i.e. your preferences don't count towards any winning candidates.
 Even if you dislike some candidates/parties, you should still rank them in order of your preference, since this will count towards your 'least disliked' candidates getting elected.